COMMUNITY CHILD HEALTH

-In this subject students will expand on their existing public health knowledge and skills within a community based child, family and community nursing context.
+In this subject, you will expand on your existing public health knowledge and skills within a community based child, family and community nursing context.
 The links between economic inequality and child health and the promotion of optimal development of young children through social justice strategies will be explored within a primary health care framework, and applied to maternal and child health practice.
-This subject is delivered via a flexible online mode comprising learning modules via LMS, a face-to-face seminar and (and/or equivalent online virtual classrooms).
-It is supported by clinical practicum in a community setting.
+This subject is delivered via a flexible online mode comprising learning modules via LMS and online virtual classrooms via ZOOM.

 SchoolSchool of Nursing & Midwifery